 In-Cab Air Quality of Trucks Air-Conditioned at Electrified Truck Stops

-Different methods of air conditioning a heavy-duty truck cab during rest stops produce different air quality outcomes inside the cab.
+Different methods of air conditioning a heavy-duty truck sleeper cab during rest stops produce different air quality outcomes inside the cab.
 Researchers at Oak Ridge National Laboratory compared the effects of using different air-conditioning methods at a Texas truck stop with electrified parking spaces.
-They found that using the electrified parking space power for air conditioning provided better in-cab air quality results for nitrogen oxide (NOx), carbon monoxide (CO), and particulate matter (PM) than did an idling vehicle.
+They found that using the electrified parking space power for air conditioning provided better in-cab air quality results for nitrogen oxide (NOx), carbon monoxide (CO), and particulate matter (PM) than did idling the vehicle.
 Using power from auxiliary power units (APUs, which are small diesel engines mounted on the exterior of the cab) for air conditioning also emitted lower levels of NOx, CO, PM, and total hydrocarbons than did idling vehicles.
 The study did not consider emissions produced by generating the electricity that powered the electrified parking spaces, since those occur in a different location.

 Heavy-Duty Vehicle Thermal Management Research